smartdevicelink/sdl_evolution/proposals/0234-proxy-rpc-generation.md

 1. The spec is not currently housed within the library.
 Therefore the `rpc_spec` repository will be pulled into each library repository as a submodule.
 The `MOBILE_API` in the `rpc_spec` submodule will be the version used by the script to output the RPC files.
 2. This proposal is left intentionally ambiguous regarding implementation details of the scripts.
 I wish to leave implementation details up to the author(s) of the scripts.
 However, the command-line switches should be identical between implementations.
 3. The different platform scripts should be very similar outside of the actual code that's generated (e.g. file system code and XML parsing code should be nearly identical).
-4. The author(s) of these scripts should use the `rpc_spec` markdown generator as a base.
+4. The author(s) of these scripts should use the `sdl_core` InterfaceBuilder as a base.
+5. The generator code that creates the library code should be located in the library repository.
+6. The parser code that parses the `MOBILE_API` should be located in the `rpc_spec` repository.
+It will be included into the library repositories due to the submodule reference.
+This should help maintaining the parser code.

 ## Potential downsides
 1. Creating the generator scripts may take longer than simply handwriting, reviewing, and unit testing any particular RPC change.
 However, in the long run, the time savings will be significant.